mshmsh5000/ansible-django-stack/README.md

 [![Build Status](https://travis-ci.org/jcalazan/ansible-django-stack.svg?branch=master)](https://travis-ci.org/jcalazan/ansible-django-stack)

-Ansible Playbook designed for environments running a Django app.
+Ansible Playbook designed for environments running a Django app, and customized for the WeVote API server.
 It can install and configure these applications that are commonly used in production Django deployments:

 - Nginx
 - Gunicorn